-Codaisseur offers an 11-week web development and cybersecurity academy in Amsterdam and online.
-Their program prepares students for full-stack developer roles where professionals teach what they know and love through this unique course.
+Codaisseur offers a 10-week full-time web development and 12- week part-time Cybersecurity academy in Amsterdam and online.
+Their program prepares students for full stack developer roles where professionals teach what they know and love through this unique course.
 In collaboration with industry professionals and employers, the Codaisseur Academy curriculum matches market demand.
-By starting with foundational knowledge of software development, students will then be equipped with cutting-edge technology skills by participating in code reviews, quality assessments, team collaboration, and more.
+By starting with foundational knowledge of web development, students will then be equipped with cutting-edge technology skills by participating in code reviews, quality assessments, team collaboration, and more.
 All course materials and instruction are provided in English to best prepare students to work in an international coding environment.

-The Codaisseur team works to ensure graduates are hired as junior software engineers within 5 months of graduating.
+The Codaisseur team works to ensure graduates are hired as junior web developers within 5 months of graduating.
 During the job application phase, graduates must do everything within reason to secure gainful employment in their field of study.
-Employers pay the bulk of the tuition cost.
+Typically, employers pay the bulk of the tuition cost.

 Recent Codaisseur News